kurves/Deploy-Static-Website-AWS/README.md

 - Once the bucket is create uploads files to it
 - Secure the bucket via IAM
 - Configure the bucket to allow for ststic web hosting
-- Ditribute website via cloudfront
+- Distribute website via cloudfront
+- Access Website via browser

 ## Dependecies
 - Amazon web services s3